wp-plugins/work-the-flow-file-upload/README.txt

 *Work the Flow File Upload.*
 Embed Html5 User File Uploads and Workflows into pages and posts.
 Multiple file Drag and Drop upload, Image Gallery display, Reordering and Archiving.

+Please note that as of version 1.2.2 PHP 5.3.0 or greater is required.

 This two in one plugin provides shortcodes to embed front end user file upload capability and / or step by step workflow.

 Three separate short-codes are made available to page and post content.